Beneteau Baroudeur

-The design was built by Beneteau in France, from 1970 until 1980, with 200 boats completed, but it is now out of production.
+The Beneteau Baroudeur s a recreational keelboat.
+It was built by Beneteau in France, from 1970 until 1980, with 200 boats completed.

 Design

-The Baroudeur is a recreational keelboat, built predominantly of glassfibre, with wood trim.
+Designed by André Bénéteau, it is built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, with a deck-stepped mast, one set of unswept spreaders and aluminium spars with stainless steel wire standing rigging.
 The hull has a spooned raked stem, an angled transom, a keel-hung rudder controlled by a tiller and a fixed long keel.
 It displaces 5071 lb and carries 1653 lb of ballast.

 The boat has a draft of 3.44 ft with the standard keel.
 The Baroudeur is fitted with a French Renault 15 hp gasoline engine for docking and manoeuvring.

 The design has sleeping accommodation for five people, with a double berth in the bow cabin, a drop-down table in the main cabin and quarter berth on the starboard side aft.
 The galley is located on the starboard, amidships and is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the starboard side.

 The design has a hull speed of 5.87 kn.